Friday, April 22, 2022 at 8:00 PM

 First Church in Cambridge, Congregational

-Free pre-concert talk by Mehmet Ali Sanlıkol (Dünya, New England Conservatory) at 2:15 PM / Doors and box office open at 2 PM
+Free pre-concert talk by Mehmet Ali Sanlıkol (Dünya, New England Conservatory) 45 minutes before each concert.

 Sonja DuToit Tengblad

 All concert dates, programs and personnel are subject to change without notice.